wolfpacs/wolfpacs/README.md

 Steps in figure above.

-1. Radiologist sends primary series to WolfPACS.
+1. A Radiologist sends the primary series to WolfPACS.
-2. WolfPACS receives the series, routes data to appropriate worker.
+2. WolfPACS receives the series, routes the data to the correct worker(s).
-3. Worker sends all new series to WolfPACS.
+3. The worker sends the new derived series back to WolfPACS.
-4. WolfPACS sends new series to correct destination.
+4. Finally, WolfPACS sends then new series to the correct destination.

-The key contribution of the WolfPACS router is front multiple workers, spread the load and return the processed dicom files to the correct PACS.

 ## Quick Start